FACULTY GRIEVANCE PROCEDURE,

-1. Select five persons by lot from the Faculty Panel and choose seven persons by lot from the FGC.
+1. Select five persons by lot from the Faculty Panel and choose seven persons by lot from the FGC including any alternate or temporary members.
 Selection by lot means taking the first five eligible persons from the randomized list that are not in the unit of the grievant(s).

 2. Advise the selected persons from the Faculty Panel and the FGC of the rules for potential conflicts of interest and disqualify those persons, if any, with such conflicts.
 Additional names shall be drawn, as necessary, from the respective pools.
 Steps (1) and (2) should be completed within ten working days.

-3. Send the list of five names from the Faculty Panel and the list of seven names from FGC, to the respondent who shall, within five working days, select three persons from the Faculty Panel list and five from the FGC list and notify the Chairperson of their identity.
+3. Send the list of five names from the Faculty Panel and the list of seven names from FGC (including any alternate or temporary members), to the respondent who shall, within five working days, select three persons from the Faculty Panel list and five from the FGC list (that may include alternate or temporary members) and notify the Chairperson of their identity.

 4. Upon receipt of the respondent's selections, send the lists to the grievant who shall, within five working days, select one from the three remaining persons on the Faculty List and two from the five remaining persons on the FGC list and inform the Chairperson of his/her selections.